 - It stops being about future reward and becomes all about the present.
 This is the moment I’m living through right now and it is what it is.

-- It stops being about doing (waiting for the trial to be over) and becomes about being in a moment without trying to change anything about it (bad traffic, bad drivers, kids squabbling in a back seat, report deadline in a few hours, whatever it is pushing you).
+- It stops being about doing (waiting for the trial to be over) and becomes about being in a moment without trying to change anything about it (heavy traffic, bad drivers, kids squabbling in a back seat, report deadline in a few hours, whatever it is pushing you).